RoninTech/ta-helper/content/travels/myanmar.md

 [Kalaw to Inle Lake Photo Album](https://photos.app.goo.gl/RnvnHEx2w7Dcncaz8)

 Next day, started the trek from Kalaw to Inle.
 Turns out one of the other people joining up also stayed at the same hotel in Yangon.
 Connie and Mara.
 Trek = amazing!
 [Taser(face)](https://en.wikipedia.org/wiki/Taserface) our guide was awesome.
 Had two homestays, great meals and an awesome time.
 The scenery was incredible.
-Also attended a pre-wedding ceremony and tried on some local headwear, had fun with kids and the older people.
+Also attended a pre-wedding ceremony and tried on some local headgear, had fun with kids and the older people.
 Pat and Liz headed off right away, the rest of us spent two nights relaxing in Inle Lake at the wonderful [Motel Album](https://goo.gl/maps/4swGRN8awMz).

 </br>
 <div style="text-align: center">